 Fellows will spend approximately 10 hours per week working start-to-finish on their own benchmarking study, which represents an excellent opportunity to develop competency in designing a project, using Unix commands, running Python scripts, installing and debugging software packages, generating and shaping data, producing statistical results and data visualizations, curating project materials for long-term storage on GitHub, and producing a scholarly report of aims, methods, and results.
 Fellows will each be assigned their own desk for the duration of their internship in our computational lab located in the Center for the Health Professions Building (CHP) 236, on the USC Health Sciences Campus (HSC).
 Due to the multidisciplinary nature of computational genomics and biomedical research, Fellows will work with faculty in the Keck School of Medicine, and Dept. of Computational Biology.

-Note regarding the COVID-19 pandemic: when necessary due to circumstances, the 2020-2021 URAP Fellow hosted by Mangul Lab will have the option to complete all work remotely.
-In such cases, we are prepared to accommodate a student who works remotely from different time zones.
+Note regarding the COVID-19 pandemic: the 2020-2021 URAP Fellow hosted by Mangul Lab will perform work remotely.
+We are prepared to accommodate a student who works remotely from different time zones.